ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 As shown above, use `pwd` to verify that you are indeed in your `~/github directory`.

 Your output won't say `spis16t3`, but instead will show your own ACMS username in place of that.

+If you were doing these steps as part of SPIS 2016 lab02,<br>
+you can use this link to return there now: [SPIS 2016 lab02](/lab/lab02/)